inchlab-utsa/inchlab-utsa.github.io/nav/ongoing_studies.md

 You must also wear the physical activity monitor for a minimum of 12 hours per day for at least 12 out of the 14 study days to qualify for compensation above the $10 for the baseline survey.
 Adherence to the physical activity monitor wear-time criteria will be determined after the device is returned and the data is downloaded and processed.

-Upon completion of the study you may also request by email to receive a summary of your individua; data in the form of a personalized network.
+Upon completion of the study you may also request by email to receive a summary of your individual data in the form of a personalized network.
 An example of this visualization can be found at the bottom of this page.
 A detailed description of the general study findings will also be provided.